solana-labs/solana/docs/src/terminology.md

 ## account owner

-The public key (pubkey) that owns an account.
+The public key of the program that owns the account.
+Only the owning program is capable of modifying the account.

-This notion of 'owner' is different from private key ownership that allows you to sign transactions affecting an account.

-An account owner can be the system program or any program such as a token program.
-An account in a wallet is owned by the system program.

 ## app